Lars Gustafsson: Writing

 Bernard Foy's Third Castling (1986) is nearly as well known as The Death of a Beekeeper.
-Its settings are Sweden, Paris, Worpsewede, Germany, and Texas.
+Its settings are Sweden; Paris; Worpswede, Germany; and Texas.
 The overt genre is the detective story, but there are three plots, and Bernard Foy is three separate characters: a Houston rabbi, an old Swedish poet, and a Swedish teenager.
 Each gradually turns into a character in the writing of the succeeding Foy.
 Gustafsson said that he was prompted by a “connection to Descartes' dream argument: You start with a story and it proves to be the story of a completely different person who is dreaming up the story which proves to be the story of a third person and it is all written by one or another person.”

 In 1989, Gustafsson ventured into the field of science fiction and published Det sällsamma djuret från norr och andra science-fiction-berättelser.
 The book takes place 40,000 years into the future, when humans are extinct and the galaxy is populated by artificial intelligences.
 It is a philosophical exploration of life and existence and can be seen as an homage to Stanislav Lem.

 Gustafsson's two major fields of interest interacted from the start of his career.
 In 2003, he wrote that "sometimes I cannot see any sharp boundary between [my literary work] and [my philosophical work].
 I tend to regard myself as a philosopher who has turned literature into one of his tools."
 When asked where he finds his inspiration, Gustafsson answered "I listen.
 I listen and I look.
 Creativity knows no rules.
 You can get an idea for a novel from a little something someone says, or just a face you see.
-A rabbi once told me that when God spoke to Moses in that bush, it wasn't in a thundering voice; it was in a very weak voice.
+A rabbi once told me that when God spoke to Moses in that bush, it wasn't in a thundering voice but in a very weak voice.
 You have to listen carefully for that voice.
 You have to be very sharp."

 In 2003, Yllet, the second novel in The Cracks in the Wall (Sprickorna i Muren) series was made into a feature film, directed by Jimmy Karlsson and starring Magnus Krepper.

 While the problem of identity has been the defining theme of Gustafsson's writings, his social criticism often vexed the Swedish cultural elite.
 As a result, he is seen as a controversial writer in Sweden rather than as one embraced by the establishment.